GoogleChromeLabs/puppy-content/content/en-US/api/USBIsochronousInTransferPacket/USBIsochronousInTransferPacket.md

 **`USBIsochronousInTransferPacket.data`**

-Returns a `DataView` over the data returned from the USB device in this packet, if any.
+Returns a `DataView` object containing the data received from the USB device in this packet, if any.

 **`USBIsochronousInTransferPacket.status`**